-SEAT's Leon has the hot hatch looks but does it measure up from a practical perspective?
+SEAT's improved Leon has smarter looks but does it measure up from a practical perspective?
 June Neary finds out.

 Will It Suit Me?

 SEAT are actively fashioning a sporty image for their products.
 The brand's positioning within the sprawling Volkswagen Group empire means that it's tasked with appealing to a younger, more image-conscious clientele than the cost-cutting Skoda marque and the upmarket offerings from Volkswagen and, ultimately, Audi.
-The Leon is SEAT's family hatchback and as such, it's central to this grand scheme, especially in the third generation guise we're looking at here.
-Pokier versions of the sporty SC models do battle with the likes of Renault's Megane Renaultsport, Vauxhall's Astra VXR and, in a slightly friendlier way, with their Volkswagen's Golf GTI sister vehicles but most of the Leon sales aren't made to boy or girl racers.
-Despite its hot hatch pretensions, the Leon's core market is family buyers who favour the more mundane and sensible models in the line-up.
-This is much more like it.
-Although I have been known to take a shine to the odd high-powered super hatch in my time, the rickety ride, hefty fuel bills and stratospheric insurance premiums mean you've really got to want that extra 50bhp.
-Most people will be looking considerably further down the Leon line-up at models like the 1.2-litre S that was dropped-off outside my house one sunny morning.
+The Leon is SEAT's family hatchback and as such, it's central to this grand scheme, especially in the improved third generation guise we're looking at here.
+Pokier versions of the sporty SC models do battle with the likes of Ford's Focus ST and the Volkswagen's Golf GTI but most of the Leon sales aren't made to boy or girl racers.
+The Leon's core market is family buyers who favour the more mundane and sensible models in the line-up.
+Most people will be looking at models like the 1.0-litre TSI variant I tried.
+There's a choice of hatch, coupe and estate bodystyles.
 On first impressions, there's very little not to like.
-With more bonnet and deeply sculpted sides, the Leon now looks a lot sharper and more aggressive, with real edge to the detailing around its lights and grille.
+On this revised model, at the front and rear, there are revised bumpers and bodywork with sharper, more assertive lines, plus there's a smarter chromed front grille.
+As a result, the Leon now looks a lot sharper and more aggressive, with real edge to the detailing.
 There's hardly a straight line to be seen and it's highly unlikely to be mistaken for any its family hatch rivals.
 You couldn't call it boring and I like it.

 Behind the Wheel